Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-- For an even greater challenge, use a right foot against a left finger circling in opposite directions.
+- For an even greater challenge, use a right foot against a left finger, circling in opposite directions.

-Hang on a Minute
+Hang On a Minute

 An even greater challenge, I said?
 Surprisingly, this variation is quite easy.
-I did it at the first go.
+I did it on the first go.
 Do we need a brain expert to explain why using an opposite finger to the foot is no problem at all?
 I believe I have the answer.

-Whenever I asked little girls in their first ballet class to turn out their feet to achieve a "first position", they always turned out their hands as well.
-"No", I would correct them, "only your feet."
+Whenever I asked little girls in their first ballet class to turn out their feet to achieve a "first position," they always turned out their hands as well.
+"No," I would correct them, "only your feet."

 This means that motor signals from the brain to a hand or foot are connected (maybe using shared pathways?).
-That would explain the difficulty in performing the original version of the Foot and Finger brain exercise (namely circling the same side foot against the same side finger) because you have to literally create new, additional neurological signals to achieve the task.
+That would explain the difficulty in performing the original version of the Foot and Finger brain exercise (namely, circling the same side foot against the same side finger) because you have to literally create new, additional neurological signals to achieve the task.

-- Then finally swap that combination for a left foot against a right finger.
+- Then finally, swap that combination for a left foot against a right finger.
 Easy peasy.